Is fiberglass good for a helmet?

 Fiberglass or carbon fiber?

-The material in which the helmet shell is made has a great impact on its durability, weight, and above all safety, so our airborne sports helmets are made exclusively of materials offering the highest levels of protection - fiber glass and carbon fiber.
-For the same reason we do not have ABS, resin, thermoplastic or polycarbonate shell in our offer.
+The material in which the helmet shell is made has a significant impact on its durability, weight, and above all, safety, so our airborne sports helmets are made exclusively of materials offering the highest levels of protection - fiberglass and carbon fiber.
+For the same reason, we do not have ABS, resin, thermoplastic, or polycarbonate shell in our offer.

 Construction